-"After I had been writing for a while," she says, "I began tapping into what was intimate and vulnerable in my heart, something that's not as easy as it may sound.
+Need You Now brought her fans soulful songs like "One Drop" and "Need You Now (How Many Times)."
+"After I had been writing for a while," Plumb reflects, "I began tapping into what was intimate and vulnerable in my heart, something that's not as easy as it may sound.
 And since that time I've tried to make my records almost journal entries, my diary, if you will, put to music.
 Those albums have communicated where I was at, at the time--almost a day, or even a year, in the life of me."

-Seven albums later and another album on the way, Plumb still holds fast to what makes her music so special; her message of hope.
-On her song, "Drifting," she teams up with Dan Haseltine of Jars of Clay.
+These days, Plumb still holds fast to what underpins her music; the message of hope.
+On her song, "Drifting," she teamed up with Dan Haseltine of Jars of Clay.
 The song focuses on showing love to others instead of judgment, something that can be hard to do.
 "The inspiration for the song came from someone we all know who is sort of an outcast," she says.
 "We want people to know that you are not alone!
 Whatever it is you’re going through, you are not by yourself."

 Plumb lives just outside of Nashville, Tennessee with her husband, Jeremy Lee, and their three children.